AnastasiyaPoleshuk/Magic-Marks/README.md

 An app for students to track their progress.
 The application allows you to add or delete grades, view the average grade both for all subjects and for each separately.

-Application late by agile method ([link to kunban board](https://magicmark.atlassian.net/jira/software/projects/MM/boards/1)).
+Application made by agile method ([link to kunban board](https://magicmark.atlassian.net/jira/software/projects/MM/boards/1)).

 ## Demo